webrecorder/pywb/README.rst

 WSGI Container
 ---------------

-The default ``wayback`` application starts pywb in a reference WSGI container.
+The default ``wayback`` application starts pywb in a single-threaded single-process reference WSGI container.

-However, for production use, running in a different container, such as `uWSGI <https://uwsgi-docs.readthedocs.org/en/latest/>`_ is strongly recommended.
+For production use, running in a different container, such as `uWSGI <https://uwsgi-docs.readthedocs.org/en/latest/>`_ is strongly recommended.

+For example, the ``uwsgi.ini and ``run-uwsgi.sh`` scripts in this repo provides examples of running pywb with uWSGI.

 The module ``pywb.apps.wayback`` may be used as the entry point for WSGI.

-For example, the ``uwsgi.ini and ``run-uwsgi.sh`` scripts in this repo provides examples of running pywb with uWSGI.

 pywb should run in any standards (PEP-333 and PEP-3333) compatible WSGI container.

-UI Customization
-""""""""""""""""
+Custom UI and User Metadata
+"""""""""""""""""""""""""""

 pywb makes it easy to customize most aspects of the UI around archived content, including a custom banner insert, query calendar, search and home pages, via HTML Jinja2 templates.